Microchip-MPLAB-Harmony/mc_apps_sam_c2x/apps/docs/mchv3_samc21_pim_acim_vhz.md

 1. Build and Program the application using its IDE
 2. Press switch PUSHBUTTON to start the motor
-3. Vary potentiometer to change the speed of the motor
+3. Vary Potentiometer knob from mid point to extreme left to increase the speed of the motor in forward direction.
+4. Vary Potentiometer knob from mid point to extreme right to increase the speed of the motor in reverse direction.
-4. Press switch to stop the motor
+5. Press switch to stop the motor
-5. Monitor graphs on X2C Scope
+6. Monitor graphs on X2C Scope

 Refer to the following tables for switch and LED details: